mariaKlioli/intelligencia-final-task/README.md

 **BRAIN STORMING**

 The main goal as I mentioned before, is to retrieve data from an API (especially spesific fields) and store them in a postgresql database.
 The 6 fields of data that I had to retrieve are : compound_name, chembl_id, uniprot_id, gene_name, target_pref_name,authors and pubmed_id.
 In a nutshell, compound_name represents the name of the compound that it is possible to bind in a protein, chembl_id is respectively the id of each compound in a spesific database called chembl.
 Furthermore, gene_name represents the name of the gene that it is responsible for the production of proteins.
 Uniprot_id represent the id of a protein in a databas called uniprot, while the target_pref_name is mainly the name of the protein or enzyme.
 On the other hand, pubmed_id is an id that refers to a spesific scientific article, while authors field update us for the name of the authors of each article.
-Due to the previous descriptions of the retrieved fields, I have implemented a database called """" with three tables:
+Due to the previous descriptions of the retrieved fields, I have implemented a database called bioactivies with three tables:

 1. Compound (fields: compound_name,chembl_id)